YS-P/SDOclust/README.md

 - Number of clusters: 5
 - Feature dimensions: 10 and 50
 - Dataset sizes: up to 200,000 samples
-- kNN neighbors for label extension: k = 10
+- KNN neighbors for label extension: Determined internally by SDOclust on splitA
 - Standard deviation of clusters: 1.0 and 2.0

 Each experiment is repeated using fixed random seeds to ensure reproducibility.